-Joyce is a Group Director for the Table Rock Group at Morgan Stanley managing their offices in Glens Falls and Oneonta, NY.
+Joyce is a Group Director of a Wealth Management field office.
 She is an avid reader and enjoys gardening, cooking, competing in local 5Ks, and spending time with her husband of over 30 years and their three sons.
 She also donates time to St. Joseph’s Roman Catholic Church in Greenfield Center, Saratoga Springs Code Blue Homeless Shelter and the Giving Circle local Outreach for our street friends.
 She travelled to Uganda with her son Liam Rice in February of 2019 to meet the wonderful staff and children in our communities.
 The trip was life changing and Joyce is whole heartedly committed to all our initiatives locally and abroad.

 Kim Poli is a physician with Albany Medical Center who lives in Saratoga with her husband and two children.
 She has been involved with The Giving Circle since its earliest days, helping to fundraise for TGC’s first rebuilding projects after Hurricane Katrina and joining a TGC relief crew in response to the Schoharie floods.
 Since that time, Kim and her family have continued to support TGC’s local initiatives and in 2009, with the initiation of TGC Africa, the Poli-Laddis family began sponsoring two Ugandan siblings at the Koi Koi House orphanage.
 After eight years of letter and video correspondence, the entire family joined the 2017 summer trip and was able to meet their sponsored children in person.
 It was also during this trip that Kim was able to work alongside The Giving Circle nurse at the Kagoma Gate clinic and witness first hand the The Giving Circle’s healthcare services.
 Just two years later, Kim and her family again joined the 2019 team for a return visit to the TGC children and medical clinic.
 Today the Poli-Laddis family sponsors five children through TGC Africa in Uganda.
 As they look forward to more trips to Uganda and TGC’s growing local presence in Saratoga, Kim and her family remain inspired by the work of The Giving Circle and their mission to lessen the suffering of others while giving every child a chance.